For 2021, all portfolio materials must be submitted digitally. Please email the following to firstname.lastname@example.org.

 - Applicants in the area of lighting design must include light plot and full paperwork for two to three projects (one project from work outside of school, preferred), a one-page statement about your ideas of light for the projects and how you executed them, photographs of these productions, and hand drafting, if possible.

 Your portfolio should be as broad-based as possible, preferably containing materials displaying skills in areas beyond your immediate specialty.
 We are primarily interested in how you work and think as a designer and particularly interested in examples of visual ability—i.e., drawings, paintings, sculpture, architecture—over technical skills.
 We would like to see examples of your work which show the process, not just the finished product.
-Bring rough sketches and be prepared to talk about your work.
-Examples of your visual ability are also helpful.
+Include rough sketches and be prepared to talk about your work.